 From general encounters I’ve had with folks who are willing to actually look at old buildings, I gather that all Carnegie libraries are alike, which is tantamount to saying “all Koreans look alike” or “all SUVs look alike.”
 (Confidentially, I’m inclined to agree with the vehicular observation.)
-Things only seem alike because we neither care nor take the time to distinguish them from one another; there is little payback for being observant–with the possible exception of snakes and mushrooms.
+Things only seem alike because we neither care nor take the time to distinguish one from another; there is little payback for being observant — with the possible exception of snakes and mushrooms.

 (Parenthetically, I should tell you that there are only a few genuinely unique things in the universe.
-There is, for example, only one fruitcake, which is dutifully passed from one of us to another lucky recipient at Christmas; I’ve had it three times and wonder where it is right now.
+There is, for example, only one fruitcake, which is dutifully passed from one of us to another lucky recipient at Christmas; I’ve had it three times and wonder where it is right now, because I’m due for a return visit.
 There is also only one polka, which is played faster or slower or backwards and upside-down at various wedding receptions I’ve attended.
 And then there is love, which is unique in a different way: mine is mine alone to give and is given anew each time.
 But that’s a topic for another day.
 Back to Andrew Carnegie’s benefaction.)

 Carnegie’s giving can be divided into two periods: retail and wholesale.
 Early in his desire to provide opportunities for self-improvement, A.C. built a few libraries in a handful of places, mostly locations where he had factories and employees.
 But soon he got the “giving bug” and began a twenty-year campaign that hasn’t been met until Bill Gates came along.
 We should all be so stricken and have the resources to improve the lives of our fellow creatures.
 (Take note, Tea Partyers.)